-B. WEATHER MONITORING
+B. Weather Monitoring

 Although the risk of fire is a year-round reality, there are certain recurring environmental and weather conditions, particularly during the late summer and early fall, when the risks of and from fire, particularly from uncontrolled wildfires, in the AEC service territory are abnormally high and the dangers most severe.
-AEC's fire-prevention and risk-mitigation activities begin with intensive data gathering and data analysis so that, if and when these abnormal and dangerous conditions are anticipated or occur, AEC is prepared to mobilize personnel and resources to abate, mitigate and respond to these conditions and any potential fire threats.
+AEC's fire-prevention and risk-mitigation activities begin with intensive data gathering and data analysis so that, when these abnormal and dangerous conditions are anticipated or occur, AEC is prepared to mobilize personnel and resources to abate, mitigate, and respond to these conditions and any potential fire threats.

-AEC's utilizes weather databases that are constantly updated using weather data provided by a number of sources, including the United States National Weather Service (NWS) and AEC's weather monitoring stations.
-To date, AEC has installed weather monitoring stations at 5 strategic locations in the high fire threat District 2 and District 3 and will actively deploy more as the need arises.
-To further improve our situational awareness, AEC has strategically installed 3 high visibility, high resolution cameras that are controlled remotely and can rotate a full 360 degrees and is researching adding more. high visibility., high resolution cameras that will be controlled remotely and can rotate a full 360 degrees.
+AEC's utilizes weather databases that are constantly updated using weather data provided by several sources, including the United States National Weather Service (NWS) and AEC's weather monitoring stations.
+To date, AEC has installed weather monitoring stations at five strategic locations in the High-Fire Threat District 2 and District 3 and will actively deploy more as the need arises.
+To further improve AEC's situational awareness, AEC has strategically installed five high visibility, high resolution cameras that are controlled remotely and can rotate a full 360 degrees.
+AEC is researching adding more.

 AEC's weather monitoring stations provide over 3,000 data points per day.
-Additionally, AEC is developing has developed a partnership with SCE and SDG&E to share weather related data on the borders in which the SCE, SDG&E and AEC's service territories meet.
-Last AEC pays close attention to the USDA Forest Service's National Fire Danger Rating System and has incorporated this rating system into our operating conditions assessment.
+Additionally, AEC has developed a partnership with SCE and SDG&E to share weather-related data on the borders in which the SCE, SDG&E, and AEC's service territories meet.
+Last, AEC pays close attention to the USDA Forest Service's National Fire Danger Rating System and has incorporated this rating system into AE's operating conditions assessment.